Agenda

 show more add to my calendar

-Come and playtest an exciting new game developed by the Red Cross Red Crescent Climate Centre which aims to enhance discussions about preparedness for unseen risks.
+Come and play-test an exciting new game, developed by the Red Cross Red Crescent Climate Centre, which aims to enhance discussions about memory and preparedness unseen risks.

 Facilitators